samihere2018/sundials-sandbox/README.md

 # sundials-sandbox
-Template repostory for codes that utilize SUNDIALS.
+Template repository for codes that utilize SUNDIALS.

 This includes simple implementations of customized N_Vector and SUNLinearSolver modules, along with testing routines for each.
-It also includes two existing SUNDIALS examples, to serve as templates for codes that utilize the ARKODE and CVODE integrators from SUNDIALS:
+It also includes four SUNDIALS examples, to serve as templates for codes that utilize the ARKODE and CVODE integrators from SUNDIALS:

-* Custom N_Vector module: `myNVector.h` and `myNVector.c`, with testing routine `testMyNVector.c`.
+* N_Vector module: `nvector_serialcomplex.h` and `nvector_serialcomplex.c`, with testing routine `testComplexNVector.c`.

-* Custom SUNLinearSolver module: `mySUNLinearSolver.h` and `mySUNLinearSolver.c`, with testing routine `testMySUNLinearSolver.c`.
+* SUNLinearSolver module: `sunlinsol_sptfqmrcomplex.h` and `sunlinsol_sptfqmrcomplex.c`, with testing routine `testComplexSUNLinearSolver.c`.

-* ARKODE example problem: `ark_analytic_nonlin.c`.
-This uses ARKODE's "ERKStep" solver module, and the serial N_Vector module from SUNDIALS.

-* CVODE example problem: `cvRoberts_dns.c`.
-This uses CVODE's BDF solver, the serial N_Vector module, and the dense SUNMatrix and SUNLinearSolver modules from SUNDIALS.

 This repository provides a simple `CMakeLists.txt` file to compile each of the above codes against a given SUNDIALS installation.